Anxiety and Panic Disorders

 What are anxiety and panic disorders?

 Anxiety disorders are a group of related mental health conditions that all feature a persistent and excessive fear or worry in a non-threatening situation.
-Indeed, these fears and worries are significant enough to interfere with school, work, and relationships, making life exhausting and unfulfilling for those afflicted with them.
+In fact, these fears and worries are significant enough to interfere with school, work, and relationships, making life exhausting and unfulfilling for those afflicted with them.

-There are a number of anxiety disorders, each with their specific symptoms, and the most common include generalized anxiety disorder, panic disorder, and phobias, particularly social anxiety disorder.
+There are a number of anxiety disorders, each with their specific symptoms.
+For example, the most common include generalized anxiety disorder, panic disorder, and phobias, particularly social anxiety disorder.

 What are the symptoms of generalized anxiety disorder?

 Folks suffering from generalized anxiety disorder struggle with chronic, exaggerated worry over routine life circumstances such as work, social interactions, and personal health.
-Specific symptoms include:
+In particular, specific symptoms include: